RikaGoldberg/quartzv4/content/Newsletter/1 Ethereum Staking/Outline.md

 IV.
 Price of ETH

 I. Introduction
-  A. The Merge was executed - test
+  A. The Merge was executed
   B. What is proof-of-stake
        A. [Most broadly, staking is a cryptoeconomic model that incentivizes the correct behavior of network participants using penalties and rewards in order to strengthen its underlying security](https://blog.chain.link/liquid-staking/
   B. Benefits of proof-of-stake